Joint & Dual Degrees

 Your interests and goals may span multiple academic disciplines or areas of expertise.
 That is why the Stanford MBA Program empowers you to combine studies.
 This flexibility offers a rich and valuable academic experience.

 Generally, about 20 percent of Stanford MBA students take advantage of a joint or dual degree to complement their MBA.
-As a student, you may also take courses in any department or graduate school at Stanford University.
+You may also take courses in any department or graduate school at Stanford University.

 Joint Degrees